ngscheurich/fresh-pots/README.md

 There are a lot of coffee pots [where I work](http://theadvocate.com), in different locations spread across multiple floors and buildings.
-It’s no fun to venture out to my nearby coffee station only to be greeted by stale, tepid brew.
-Furthermore, it seems somehow tragic* to make a fresh pot only to have its contents languish away into an unpalatable state because you are the only one aware of its being.
+It’s no fun to venture out to my nearby coffee station only to be greeted by a stale, tepid brew.
+Furthermore, it seems wasteful to make a fresh pot only to have its contents languish away into unpalatability because you are the only one aware of its existence.

-Fresh Pots is a web application that helps to keep teams *au courant* with their coffee situation by allowing coffee drinkers to easily log when and where they initiate a brew and to quickly scan the freshness of available pots.
+Fresh Pots is a web application that helps to keep teams *au courant* with their coffee situation by allowing coffee drinkers to easily log when and where they start a brew and to quickly scan the freshness of available pots.

 ## Table of Contents